-You want to quit your job, pursue something meaningful and fulfilling, enjoy the life with who you love or simply reclaim the simplicity of the present moment.
+You want to quit your job, pursue something meaningful and fulfilling, enjoy the life with whom you love, or simply reclaim the simplicity of the present moment.

 But this is just a desire that always reminds you that money fuels the world and you are simply another engine of the system.

-My intention with this article is to help people find a way to pursue what they are truly passionate about and don’t rely on any job contract to make this happen.
+My intention with this article is to help people pursue what they are truly passionate about and don’t rely on any job contract to make this happen.

 This can be achieved by having alternative sources of income (passive or residual income) that can cover all your expenses.